 Applications will open in March and November and will be considered by BACA council.
-Applicants will be informed of the success of their application by the meetings secretary following the end of the summer/winter meetings.
+Applicants will be informed of the success of their application within 8 weeks of the deadline of the applications.
 Successful applicants will be required to complete data collection and analysis within two years of receiving this award.

 - Within six months of receiving the award, awardees will be expected to present their preliminary data/findings, as an oral presentation, at the next BACA summer/winter meeting.

 - At one year of receiving the award, awardees will be expected to submit a written progress report.